dapak2002/programming-languages-2022/feedback-hw.md

 #### Part 1

 We have drawn the pictures in class.
-Here is the list of properties:
+Here is the list of properties of the 7 examples (check against your solution and come to my office hours in case there are any questions remaining).

 1. terminating, confluent, UNF
 2. terminating, confluent, UNF